oliviajobradley/oliviajobradley.github.io/content/experience/markforged_adult.md

 title = "Markforged FTE"
 weight = 1
 +++
-I came to Markforged as a Full Time Productization Engineer on July 2023.
+I was hired by Markforged as a Full Time Productization Engineer on July 2023.
 <!--more-->
 ![Markforged  Image][1]
-Explain role here!

 [1]: /img/markforged_adult.jpg